iGoodie/TwitchSpawn/README.md

 "streamer_twitch_nick": "iGoodiex"
 ```

 And finally, rewards should be declared.
-There are currently 3 event rewarding system; ,`streamlabs donations`, `twitch bits` and `twitch subscriptions`.
+There are currently 5 event rewarding system; ,`streamlabs donations`, `twitch follows`, `twitch hosts` `twitch bits` and `twitch subscriptions`.
 An examplar rewards config will be created upon the very first load of the mod.
 The reward entries should be in ascending order.
 Following `bit_rewards` example is a valid one:
 ```json